msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 # The possibilities of sympathy

 Let's now return to sympathy.
-I suggested we also think of sympathy as a kind of experiential awareness.
-At least in a range of paradigm cases, it's a source of knowledge of another's feelings that relies on a specific experience.
-That experience we report as "Feeling what someone else feels."
+I suggested that sympathy is a kind of experiential awareness.
+In paradigm cases, it's a source of knowledge of another's feelings.
+It relies on an experience that we report as "Feeling what someone else feels."

-Let's consider an example.
-Hisham is in panic because he's chased by a wild dog.
-Zaynab, an onlooker, has a sympathetic reaction to Hisham's suffering.
+Consider an example.
+Hisham is in panic because he's being chased by a wild dog.
+Zaynab has a sympathetic reaction to Hisham's suffering.
 She watches and hears Hisham, and 'feels along' with his anxiety.
 She's affected by his feelings.
-This is an experiential awareness consisting in Zaynab's becoming aware of a specific feeling that enables her to know that Hisham is in a state of terror.
+Zaynab becomes aware of a specific feeling that enables her to know that Hisham is in a state of terror.

 ## The four theories of sympathy
 We can now see that applying the two earlier distinctions helps see what could be going on in Zaynab's sympathetic response.
 Is her awareness mediated or not?
 Does it depend on the actual occurrence of what she feels or not?
 These questions make sense, and it is just not obvious what we should say in reply to each of them.